Cannabis and CBD for wellness

-CBD gummies and edibles are growing in popularity, though they tend to be more expensive than other options.
+CBD gummies and edibles are growing in popularity, though they tend to be more expensive than other options and less effective.

 CBD affects each person differently, so it's important to find what works for you.
 Example: A lower dose might be perfect for one person while a higher dose is needed for someone else.

 Happy Joe always recommend starting slow and building up your intake.
 This helps you see how CBD interacts with your body or other medications you might be taking.

 - Start with filling your dropper with a 1/2 of CBD oil in the dropper.

 - Squeeze the dropper head to dispense the oil under your tongue.

 - Swallow the CBD oil.

 - Track how you feel for 7-10 days and increase as necessary.

 We also recommend you use CBD oil every day for pain and health issues.
 It can take time for your body to receive the benefits.

 1. Keep a journal as you begin using CBD or hemp products to guide you in the process.
 Write down the dosage you took, what time, how you feel, and whether it's providing relief.
 This will help you lock in the best way to address your symptoms.